On the fist day of Christmas, my true love and I decided to gift one another for twelve days.

 “That’s fine.
 When will you be home?”

 “I’m not sure.
-I’ve got all the animals here.
-They feel slighted by you.”
+The dogs and birds feel slighted by you.”

 I held my tongue.
 “That’s ridiculous.
 I’m quite taken with them.”